-Sixteen SCORE members participate in the group purchase of an Employee Assistance Program (EAP).
-An (EAP) is a worksite-based program designed to assist City employees in identifying and resolving personal concerns, including health, marital, family, financial, alcohol, drug, legal, emotional, stress, or other personal issues that may affect job performance.
-ACI's program includes employees and ALL their family members - whether or not they live in the home.
+Sixteen SCORE members participate in the ACI Employee Assistance Program (EAP), designed to assist City employees in identifying and resolving personal concerns, including health, marital, family, financial, alcohol, drug, legal, emotional, stress, or other personal issues that may affect job performance.
+ACI's program includes employees and ALL their family members - whether they live in the home.